 As we write, we are facing very difficult times in Israel.
 Hamas rockets are raining down for the 12th day in a row, marking the largest attack on Israel since the Second Lebanon War in 2006.
-The URJ stands firmly with our siblings in Israel – Jews and non-Jews alike – who are the victims of this deadly onslaught by Hamas.
+The URJ stands firmly with all the residents of Israel - among them Jewish Israelis, Arab and Palestinian Israelis, and foreign workers - who are the victims of this deadly onslaught by Hamas.
 At the same time, the images of Gazans suffering because of Israel’s necessary strikes to eradicate Hamas’s military infrastructures reflect a painful and tragic loss of life.
 While some see this conflict in only stark black and white terms, it is intensely complex.

 To help navigate this complexity, we offer the following resource guide, including material that may be helpful in laying out the context and nuances of this latest round of violence between Hamas and Israel.